hatchetProject/CaO2/README.md

 To gain better performance, hyperparameters can be tuned, but the variations are usually marginal.

 # Distilled Datasets
-For simple evaluation, the distilled datasets are uploaded [here](https://drive.google.com/file/d/1Nyk67RrjPirnjaInxLuID4csb5teN4eD/view?usp=sharing) (>7GB).
+For direct evaluation and benchmarking, the distilled datasets are uploaded [here](https://drive.google.com/file/d/1Nyk67RrjPirnjaInxLuID4csb5teN4eD/view?usp=sharing) (>7GB).

 # TODO
 - [x] Complete the code upload